ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 - IDE
   - Visual Studio Code
   - Probably do not want to manually upload/edit on web interface
-  - VSCode is exteremly popular in the lightweight IDE catagory
+  - VSCode is extremely popular in the lightweight IDE category
 - Iac Frameworks
   - Useful for more cloud-based architectures
   - Terraform (probably biggest)
   - Pulumi
 - Configuration Management
   - Useful for more traditional infrastructure.
-In order of my perfernce
+In order of my preference
     - Ansible
     - Salt
     - Chef